NRLParticipation/NRL-Cookbook/docs/administrators/volunteer-communications.md

 ---

-## High complexity: volunteer lifecycle journey builder
+## High complexity: Volunteer Lifecycle Journey Builder

 Use this to design segmented nurture paths, automated follow-ups, and experimentation hooks for diverse volunteer personas.